dgaw/howl-ctags/README.md

 # Howl Ctags

-"Go to definition" for the Howl editor that uses ctags-compatible files.
+"Go to definition" for the Howl editor that uses ctags.

 ## Requirements